bastivkl/bastivkl/README.md

-Building Dalus.
-Software to model complex hardware systems for industries like space and defense
+Building Dalus.io Software to model complex hardware systems for industries like space and defense